subquery/documentation/docs/subquery_network/kepler/indexers/dictionary-restore.md

 We use the `-j` parameter to update the number of jobs running concurrently.
 Depending on your machine size, you may want to increase this number to speed up the restore process.
 [Read more](https://www.postgresql.org/docs/current/app-pgrestore.html)
 :::

-The restore process will start and take quite a long time (like 2 days), please leave it to work away in the background.
+The restore process will start and take quite a long time (like 2 days), please make sure you run this cmd in the background (use tools like tmux/screen/nohup).
 Here is an example of the output log.

 ```
 pg_restore: creating SCHEMA "schema_qmzj9whrhrmvn2h"